slf-dot-ch/snowmicropyn/docs/index.rst

 *snowmicropyn*'s Documentation
 ==============================

-A warmly welcome to the documentation of *snowmicropyn*, a python package to read, export and post process data (\*.pnt files) recorded by SnowMicroPen_, a snow penetration probe for scientifc applications developed at SLF_.
+A warmly welcome to the documentation of *snowmicropyn*, a Python package to read, export and post process data (\*.pnt files) recorded by SnowMicroPen_, a snow penetration probe for scientifc applications developed at SLF_.